wso2/docs-choreo-dev/en/docs/references/performance-analysis.md

 ### Analyze the performance of all execution paths

 By default, Performance Analyzer tool does not highlight the performance-critical path in the low-code diagram.
 Click on  **Reveal performance-critical path** on the top banner to highlight it in green.
-This opens a panel on the right side of the editor.
-In this panel, you can perform an in-depth performance analysis of the component.
+This opens a pane on the right side of the editor.
+In this pane, you can perform an in-depth performance analysis of the component.

 ![In-depth performance analysis](../assets/img/references/performance-analysis/in-depth-analysis.png){.cInlineImage-full}

 #### Execution paths

-You can view all execution paths in the component in a tabular format listed on top of the **Performance Forecast** panel.
+You can view all execution paths in the component in a tabular format listed on top of the **Performance Forecast** pane.
 The table shows the entries in ascending order of the time it takes to process a single request in each path.

 ![Execution paths](../assets/img/references/performance-analysis/execution-paths.png){.cInlineImage-half}